 1. Installation

-Spicy can be installed from pre-built binaries (Linux, macOS) or with Homebrew (macOS), executed via Docker containers (Linux), or built from source (Linux, macOS, FreeBSD):
+Spicy can be installed from source (Linux, macOS) or with Homebrew (macOS), and executed via Docker containers.

 We generally aim to follow Zeek’s platform policy on which platforms to support and test.